 From there, add in glass containers to hold candles or lights, a rug to feel nice underneath your feet, and some side tables for holding drinks.
 Fresh (or fake) flowers and plants help bridge the transition between outside and inside.

 Outdoor ceiling fans help with two different problems.
 First, when it’s sweltering outside, a fan can create an instant and constant breeze to help you stay comfortable and extend the life of your porch deep into summer, as stated by Tractor Supply.

 Second, not all bugs are strong fliers.
 In fact, bugs like gnats and the most dreaded summer insect, the mosquito, have a difficult time flying in a breeze.
 A porch fan helps discourage those troublesome insects and keeps you more comfortable outside.

 There’s a classic design color called Haint Blue, and it’s a big deal for ceilings.
 It instantly brightens the porch space while helping keep away the dinginess that white ceilings get outdoors.
 Plus, it’s the perfect spring color.

 Moss is a long-lasting big of green that can decorate everything from planters to wreaths to arrangements.
-It’s soft and doesn’t require much care, but it brings a distinctive earthiness to your porch decor.
+It’s soft and doesn’t require much care, but it brings a distinctive earthiness to your porch decor, as stated by Gardening Know How.
 As cut blooms die, the moss keeps your porch looking verdant until you replace it.